-- 20. At the same meeting, speaking under agenda item 5, the Executive Secretary of the CTBTO Preparatory Commission addressed the Conference.
-Under agenda item 5, remarks were also made by Mr Des Browne, member of GEM. - 21.
-At the same meeting, speaking under agenda item 1, the Minister of Foreign Affairs and Trade of Hungary and the Minister of Foreign Affairs of Indonesia made statements, which included a progress report on the cooperation activities of Hungary and Indonesia to facilitate the entry into force of the Treaty, pursuant to measure 9(c) of the 2013 Final Declaration. - 22.
+- 20. At the first plenary meeting, speaking under agenda item 3, the Secretary-General of the United Nations addressed the Conference. - 21.
+At the same meeting, speaking under agenda item 4, the Minister for Foreign Affairs of Belgium and the Minister of Foreign Affairs of Iraq addressed the Conference on behalf of the Presidency. - 22.
+At the same meeting, speaking under agenda item 5, the President of the United Nations General Assembly, Mr Miroslav Lajčák, and the Executive Secretary of the CTBTO Preparatory Commission, Mr Lassina Zerbo, addressed the Conference.
+Under agenda item 5, remarks were also made by Mr Kevin Rudd (Australia) and Ms Amina Mohamed (Cabinet Secretary, Ministry of Foreign Affairs of Kenya), member of the GEM. - 23.
+At the same meeting, speaking under agenda item 1, the Minister of Foreign Affairs of Japan and the Minister of Foreign Affairs of Kazakhstan made statements, which included a progress report on the cooperation activities of Japan and Kazakhstan to facilitate the entry into force of the Treaty, pursuant to measure 9(c) of the 2015 Final Declaration. - 24.
 At its first and second plenary meetings, the Conference held, under agenda item 8, a general exchange of views by ratifiers and signatories on facilitating the entry into force of the Treaty.
-Representatives of the following participating States made statements: Algeria, Argentina, Australia, Austria, Azerbaijan, Belgium, Brazil, Bulgaria, Burkina Faso, Canada, Chile, China, Costa Rica, Ecuador, Egypt, Estonia, Finland, France, Germany, Guatemala, the Holy See, Iceland, Iraq, Italy, Kyrgyzstan, Latvia, Malaysia, Mexico, Mongolia, Morocco, New Zealand, Nigeria, Norway, Peru, the Republic of Korea, Romania, the Russian Federation, Slovakia, Slovenia, Spain, Sudan, Sweden, Switzerland, Thailand, Turkey, the United Arab Emirates, the United Kingdom of Great Britain and Northern Ireland and the United States of America.
-A statement was also made by Ms Federica Mogherini, High Representative of the European Union for Foreign Affairs and Security Policy and Vice-President of the European Commission, on behalf of the European Union.
-Mr Nobuyasu Abe, member of GEM, presented a report on the activities of the Group. - 23.
-At the second plenary meeting, under agenda item 10, a statement endorsed by a large group of individuals from civil society was made by Mr Daryl Kimball, Executive Director of the Arms Control Association.
+Representatives of the following participating States made statements: Algeria, Argentina, Austria, Australia, Belarus, Brazil, Burkina Faso, Canada, Chile, China, Costa Rica, Ecuador, Egypt, Estonia, The former Yugoslav Republic of Macedonia, France, Finland, the Holy See, Hungary, Germany, Indonesia, Italy, Kyrgyzstan, Latvia, Liechtenstein, Luxembourg, the Marshall Islands, Mexico, Morocco, the Netherlands, New Zealand, Nigeria, Norway, Panama, Peru, the Philippines, the Republic of Korea, Romania, the Russian Federation, Slovakia, Slovenia, Spain, South Africa, the Sudan, Sweden, Turkey, the United Kingdom of Great Britain and Northern Ireland, Uruguay and Venezuela.
+A statement on behalf of the European Union was also made by Ms Federica Mogherini, High Representative of the European Union for Foreign Affairs and Security Policy and Vice-President of the European Commission. - 25.
+At the second plenary meeting, under agenda item 10, a statement on behalf of the NGOs attending the Conference was made by Ms Kathy Crandall Robinson of Women's Action for New Directions and Women Legislators' Lobby.